-IAS 39 recycled re-measurements
+IAS 39 reclassified re-measurements

-- .53 All IAS 39 recycled re-measurements, other than those relating to cashflow hedges, are excluded from headline earnings as they do not only relate to the current period.
-From the specific way that IAS 39 is drafted, re-measurements that relate to the platform of the entity are initially recognised in equity.
-They are not initially recognised in the income statement as they do not reflect the entity's underlying trading performance.
-For example, gains or losses on available-for-sale financial assets which are recycled in the income statement on disposal or impairment are excluded from headline earnings because all fair value gains and losses on available-for-sale financial assets are initially recognised directly in equity, and therefore the recycled amounts do not only reflect performance of the current period. - .54 The recycling of cash-flow hedges, on the other hand, is included in headline earnings, as this re-measurement is only temporarily placed in equity so that its recognition through the income statement can be matched to the underlying related hedged item.
+- .53 All IAS 39 reclassified re-measurements, other than those relating to cash-flow hedges, are excluded from headline earnings as they do not only relate to the current period.
+From the specific way that IAS 39 is drafted, re-measurements that relate to the platform of the entity are initially recognised in other comprehensive income.
+They are not initially recognised in profit or loss as they do not reflect the entity's underlying trading performance.
+For example, gains or losses on available-for-sale financial assets that are reclassified to profit or loss on disposal or impairment are excluded from headline earnings because all fair value gains and losses on available-for-sale financial assets are initially recognised directly in other comprehensive income, and therefore the reclassified amounts do not only reflect performance of the current period. - .54 The reclassification of cash-flow hedges, on the other hand, is included in headline earnings, as this re-measurement is only temporarily placed in other comprehensive income so that its recognition through profit or loss can be matched to the underlying related hedged item.
+Headline earnings adjustments can only be made for separately identifiable items.
+Therefore, while there may be an argument that some of the cash-flow hedges relate to items that form the platform of the business, since there is no requirement to disclose the reclassification adjustments separately per type of cash-flow hedge and given that most of the cash-flow hedges are likely to relate to items that are included in headline earnings, all reclassifications of cash-flow hedges are included in headline earnings.